DanDHR/DNA_NF/README.md

 Parses `md*.out` files and writes `energies.csv`.
     python utils/energy.py

+`energies.csv` is used for additional energy evaluations in the `energies/` folder, specifically in the Jupyter notebook:
+- `energies/TotalVsTime.ipynb` (analysis of total energy vs time)

 C) Merge + trim trajectories (`sampler.py`)
 Reads `.nc` trajectories from `S*`, trims to DNA atoms, and saves `all_traj_DNAonly.npz`.
     python utils/sampler.py

+`all_traj_DNAonly.npz` is the dataset used to train the two models in this repository:
+- Conditional Real NVP
+- Real NVP with an MLP sampler